grtumanyan/firstvet_technical_assignment/README.md

 This application parses a file containing a list of schedules, splits each schedule into 15-minute long meeting slots and then outputs a list of available 15-minute meeting slots that can be booked by an animal owner.

+## Running the app

+For running the application simply use
+> php artisan serve

+command from terminal.

+There is also small postman collection named
+> firtsvet.postman_collection.json

+for making the request actually

 ## Things that could be better

 - Grabbing json file from request not from storage